 Financing Investment Property Option #1: Keeping the house you live in

-If starting a portfolio of investment properties is something you have your eye on, many people achieve this by renting out the house they live in and buying something new.
+If starting a portfolio of investment properties is something you have your eye on, many people achieve this by renting out their house and buying something new.

 This is a great option to keep the house you own but may have outgrown.